-As of December 31, 2023 and 2022, the Company guaranteed the debt of a related party consisting of three separate guarantees, totaling \$1,770 and \$3,495, respectively.
-As of December 31, 2023 and 2022, the Company did not record a liability on the Consolidated Balance Sheets for these guarantees because it was not probable that the Company would be required to make payments under these guarantees.
+As of December 31, 2023, the Company guaranteed the debt of a related party consisting of three separate guarantees, totaling \$1,770, for which the Company did not record a liability on the Consolidated Balance Sheets because it was not probable that the Company would be required to make payments under these guarantees.
+The guaranteed debt obligation of these three separate guarantees expired December 31, 2024.